mohmdnofal/kubernetesworksohop/ingress/README.md

 # Introduction
 This toturial was inspired by the [Nginx Ingress Demo](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/complete-example).

-In this excersise we depoly NGINX Contoller, expose it to the public using Azure Loadbalancer. then we deploy a simple web applicatio and then configure load balancing for that application using the Ingress resource.
+In this excersise we depoly NGINX Contoller, expose it to the public using Azure Load Balancer. after this we deploy a simple web application and then configure load balancing for that application using the Ingress resource.

-## Running the Example
 ## 1. Deploy the Ingress Controller
 Deploy the default server secret
 ```